CARECONNECT INSURANCE COMPANY, INC.

 We restrict access to nonpublic personal financial information, about you to those CareConnect employees and agents who have a need to know that information to provide services to you.
 We maintain physical, electronic, and procedural safeguards that comply with Federal and State regulations to protect your nonpublic personal financial information.

-If you have any questions about this Notice, you may contact the Customer Service Department at 855-706-7545 and ask to speak with the Privacy Officer or write to us at:
+If you have any questions about this Notice, you may contact Member Services at 855-706-7545 and ask to speak with the Privacy Officer or write to us at:

 2200 Northern Blvd., Suite 104